-A twist on our very popular lemon shortbread recipe, this 5-ingredient recipe makes a more delicate, crisp cookie with a melt-in-your-mouth texture and subtle lemon flavor.
+This 5-ingredient recipe makes a delicate, crisp cookie with a melt-in-your-mouth texture and subtle lemon flavor.
 Each one is drizzled with a zesty powdered sugar glaze.
-The unbaked dough can be frozen for a month and it keeps well for a week or more after they're baked.
+The unbaked dough can be frozen for a month, and the baked cookies keep well for a week.

-Shortbread is the magical result of mixing 3 ingredients: sugar, butter, and flour.
-It's versatile and can be used for so many recipes, especially bars that need a sturdy base, like the honey walnut squares.
+Traditional shortbread is the magical result of mixing 3 ingredients: sugar, butter, and flour.
+It's a versatile dough that can be used for many recipes, especially bars that need a sturdy base, like the honey walnut squares.

-Considering the few ingredients that are needed, it accepts many variations, especially when it comes to flavors.
+Considering the few ingredients needed, it accepts many variations flavor-wise.

-- Flavor: these are buttery cookies for lemon lovers, because citrus is perfect to counteract the amount of butter and sugar these easy lemon shortbread cookies have.
+- Sweet lemon flavor: these are buttery cookies for lemon lovers with a dose of citrus to counteract the richness of butter and sugar.

-- Lemon glaze: it comes together in 2 minutes and adds another layer of tangy but sweet lemon flavor that enhances the whole cookie.
+- Lemon glaze: comes together in 2 minutes and adds another layer of tanginess and sweetness that enhances the whole cookie.

 - Make ahead: it's a great recipe for the holidays and celebrations because it can be made ahead and frozen for a month.
 And the baked lemon cookies last a week in an airtight tin.

-- Lemon: fresh lemon juice and freshly grated lemon zest are key to the flavor of these lemon cookies.
+- Lemon: fresh lemon juice and freshly grated lemon zest are key to the flavor of these easy shortbread cookies.

 Mixing the dough

-- Adding the flour: again, it's important to integrate all the ingredients well.
-But also, it's important that you don't overbeat or overwork the dough.
-That's why I like to make it by hand (image 4), because there's little chance of overworking it.
-If using an electric mixer use the lowest speed when incorporating the flour.
+Adding the flour: integrate well, but don't overbeat or overwork the dough.
+It might feel like there's too much flour, but keep at it.
+I like to make it by hand because there's little chance of overworking it.
+If using an electric mixer, use the lowest speed when incorporating the flour.

-- Resting: after the dough has come together and no dry spots remain (image 5), wrap it in plastic wrap or use freezer sheets like I do (image 6), and refrigerate for at least 1 hour or up to 3 days.
+Resting: after the dough has come together and no dry spots remain, wrap it in plastic wrap or use freezer sheets like I do, and refrigerate for at least 1 hour or up to 3 days.

 Rolling and cutting

 - Extra flour: only sprinkle a little if needed.
-It's a soft dough that shouldn't stick to the working surface and is easy to roll (image 8).
+It's a soft dough that shouldn't stick to the working surface and is easy to roll.

 How thick should you roll the cookie dough?
 I recommend around ¼ inch, no more than that.

 What shape can you make?
-I tend to use cookie cutters that are simple geometric forms (circles or rectangles) or that have a flower pattern (image below).
-In theory, you can use any cookie cutter, though I never tried very intricate ones.
+I use cookie cutters with clean geometric forms (circles or rectangles) or that have a simple flower pattern.
+In theory, you can use any cookie cutter, though I have never tried very intricate ones.

-Oven temperature: it's very important that you bake them at the temperature stated in the instructions, which is a tad lower than regular cookies.
+- Oven temperature: you must bake them at the temperature stated in the instructions, which is slightly lower than regular cookies.
 It will give you the best results.

-Keep an eye on them: they bake quickly so don't put them in the oven and go do something else without setting a timer.
-Mine usually take no more than 10 minutes and tend to be lightly colored, especially around the edges (image below).
+- Keep an eye on them: they bake quickly, so don't put them in the oven and go do something else without setting a timer.
+Mine usually take no more than 10 minutes and tend to be lightly colored, especially around the edges.

 - How thin or thick should it be?
-For these cookies, we like a thin drizzle of glaze that will drip after it's poured (image below) and will create a rather thin coating.
+For these cookies, we like a thin drizzle of glaze that will drip after it's poured (image below), creating a rather thin coating.
 We want the cookies to shine and not be smothered by too much sweetness.

-- Lemon zest: a grating of some fresh zest white le glaze is still wet will add more flavor and is visually appealing.
+- Lemon zest: grating fresh zest on the wet glaze will add flavor and be visually appealing.

 - Refrigeration time: it's essential that you refrigerate the dough for 1 hour (at least) before rolling and baking.
 It will help the cookies keep their shape and achieve that 'short' quality that will make them snap when you bite them.